uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

     ![Permission confirmation notification.](./images/gg-share-collection/004-permissions-confirmation.png)

-1. When you click "Done" you should be taken back to the "Permissions" tab of the "customer-share" page.
+1. When you click "Done" you should be taken back to the Permissions tab of the Customer Share page.
 You should see a new entry with "Path: /".
 If you click the drop-down arrow you will see yourself listed with "Read" permission.
 If you need to revoke permissions, return to this page and click the icon that looks like a trash can.

     ![Collection details page permissions tab showing new entry.](./images/gg-share-collection/005-colection-details-permissions-after.png)